tariusagi/ulcd/README.md

 BLA - 24
 BLK - Ground for backlight kathode
 ```

+Note that all 3 SPI pins MUST be set to ALT0 mode to use the hardware clock (spidev).

 If you don't want to control the backlight, just connect the BLA pin to a +5V 60mA, which let the backlight on all the time, or leave both BLA and BLK out to disable the backlight.